-We are interested in the uptake of concepts of cyber problem solving specifically among young underrepresented minorities and women, and the production of conceptual models that will help us to better understand the larger relationships between people, educational games, and infrastructural computational technologies.
-Collaboration and creative strategies will be encouraged and integrated into the gameplay mechanics.
+We are interested in the uptake of concepts of cyber problem solving specifically among young underrepresented minorities and women, and in better understanding the larger relationships between people, educational games, and infrastructural computational technologies.
+Collaboration and creative strategies are encouraged and integrated into the gameplay mechanics.

 Emotion and affect in distributed collaboration

 Through qualitative analysis of the text-based communications created by these online collaborative projects, we aim to understand how team members express affect and emotion in this medium and the impact that these expressions have on group dynamics, creativity, and problem solving.

 Visual analytics for chat and social media